Downwind of the proposed quarry

 The stakeholders cannot ignore the potential health risks this quarry would pose to our community, including our children and our visitors.
 The only way to safeguard the health of this community against quarry pollutants is to not mine at all.

-Entrance to Arthurs Seat State Park near the proposed quarry site
+Entrance to Arthurs Seat State Park next to the proposed quarry site

 The amenity of an area has important social and psychological implications - it impacts on the "pleasantness" and liveability of a place, including appearance, character, noise, traffic, vibrations, unsightliness, dust and pollution.
 When fully operational, there is potential for up to 20 trucks hourly travelling to and from the quarry.
 The crusher could operate during all daylight hours 6 days a week.